 There are portable stud welding machines, but the CNC version has automated the work, with controls for arcing and applying pressure.
 CNC stud welding machines increase the speed and accuracy of manufacturing and construction work.
 Stud welding is versatile; typical applications include automobile bodies, electrical panels, shipbuilding, and building construction.
 Although, shipbuilding is one of the oldest uses of stud welding, and the process revolutionized the shipbuilding industry.
 Other manufacturing industries can also use stud welding for a variety of purposes, from electrical and mechanical to decorative and consumer products

-Read more: Understanding electric arc welding
+Read more: Understanding welding inspection

 Watch the video below to learn the working of stud welding: